lundqvistr/manual_medfak_research_data/manual.md

  --- | --- | ---| --- | ---| --- | --- | ---
  1 | m | 34 | | 36 |? | 38 |
  2 | m | 32 | | 32 |  | 33 | error?

+#### Dates
+In many research projects, _time_ is involved.
+Counting the time from diagnosis to death and delimiting the records to some specific time period are common tasks.
+In order to make the treatment of time variables as simple as possible, there are some general suggestions especially relevant when you enter dates manually:

+- Be consistent.
+Whatever way dates are entered, use one system.
+- Avoid formats for dates which can be misunderstood: 121110 could mean Nov 10 2012, Nov 12 2010 or even Dec 11 2010.
+- A good way to enter dates in line with international standards (ISO 8601) is the YYYY-MM-DD format, i e four digits for the year and two for month and day repsectively.
+The "-" separator is preferred, but not always necessary.
+- A safe way to enter dates (and times if needed) is to use separate variabels for year, month and day (and possibly hour, minute and second too).
+There are most certainly procedures in your statistical software which can be used to combine these into a working date/time variable.

 ### No calculated values in the raw data files
 Calculations, avser det formler i Excel-blad?
 Eller calculated/aggregated values, typ medelvärden, standardavvikelser/...?
 Eller färgade celler?